VanHulleOne/SciSlice/README.md

 leveled/zeroed bed.

 #### Number of Layers
 How many layers are printed in the part.
-They layer parameters are continuously cycled until this number is reached for the part being printed.
+The layer parameters are continuously cycled until this number is reached for the part being printed.
 They are then reset for the next part.
+For Outlines which come from an STL, if you want to print all of their layers then you must enter the flag **-1** into `numLayers`.
+If you enter any number larger than zero for an STL then that number of layers will be printed.

+In the future I would like to implement slices in `numLayer` so you could easily print sub-slices of an STL.

 #### Brims
 The number of brims to place around the first layer.
 The brims will be printed